nberanger/PublicScripts/README.md

 # PublicScripts
-Scripts that do not contain any sensitive information, and are ok to share publicly :-)
+Scripts, and other things, that do not contain any sensitive information, and are ok to share publicly :-)